K-PAX (film)

+K-PAX is a 2001 American science fiction mystery film starring Kevin Spacey as a psychiatric patient who claims to be an alien from the planet K-PAX and Jeff Bridges as the doctor who investigates his case.
+It also stars Alfre Woodard and Mary McCormack.
+It is directed by Iain Softley based on Gene Brewer's 1995 novel K-PAX.

+Universal Pictures released the film in theaters in the United States on October 26, 2001.
+It grossed $68 million in its theatrical run and received mixed reviews from film critics.

 Plot

 After claiming he is an extraterrestrial from the planet 'K-PAX', 1,000 light years away in the Lyra constellation, prot (not capitalized and pronounced with a long O, rhyming with boat) is committed to the Psychiatric Institute of Manhattan.
 There, psychiatrist Dr. Mark Powell attempts to cure him of his apparent delusions.
 However, prot is unwavering in his ability to provide cogent answers to questions about himself, K-PAX, and its civilizations.
 His medical examination only reinforces his story, as prot can see ultraviolet light and he is completely resistant to the effects of Thorazine.
 Powell introduces him to a group of astrophysicists who are befuddled when prot displays a highly detailed level of knowledge about his claimed star system that was unknown to them.